sound-doodle/sound-doodle.github.io/docs/index.md

 *  The Doodler

-> As someone who enjoys music, I want to use the screen tap and record function so that I can tap out the groovy beats in my head.
+> As a musician, I want to use the screen tap and record function so that I can tap out the groovy beats in my head.

 ## Client component